RainOrigami/VoxYou/README.md

 The virtualMIDI driver is only required if you're using a MIDI device for controlling the VST plugins.
 It is bundled with [loopMidi](http://www.tobias-erichsen.de/software/loopmidi.html) or [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html).
 If you're not sure which one you need, install loopMIDI.
 Running loopMIDI or starting loopMIDI with Windows is not required.

+## Install and hotfix

+To install, run the `VoxYou_Setup.msi` file.
+After installation, navigate to the folder you installed VoxYou in (eg `C:\Program Files\CodeFreak\VoxYou`) and unzip the hotfix.zip there, replacing all existing files.

+The hotfix provides:

+- Fixes crash on startup when VST directory not found
+- Fixes VST not saving certain parameters
+- Fixes multiple of the same VST overwriting each others settings
+- Adds configuration for custom VST search paths
+- Changes forward midi device name to be "VY YourDevice Forward"

 ## First time setup

 ### VoiceMeeter setup